Quick look

 The main benefit of LeadConnector Mail is that it’s incredibly easy.
 You don’t have to worry about verifying a domain, setting up a subdomain, or copying over DNS records.
 You can send automated emails from workflows, drip campaigns, and more.

-The biggest one is control.
+Control.
 If you use Mailgun, you manage your own sender reputation and email delivery.
 You can monitor logs, fine-tune deliverability, and make sure your emails are reaching inboxes.
 With LeadConnector Mail, you give up some of that control in exchange for convenience.

 Also, if you’re an agency, Mailgun lets you create sub-accounts for each client, which is useful if you want to bill them separately for email usage or monitor delivery per account.
 That’s something you can’t do with LeadConnector Mail right now.

-On the other hand, if you’re just getting started, or don’t want to worry about all the techy stuff, LeadConnector Mail is the easier path.
+On the other hand, if you’re just getting started or don’t want to worry about all the techy stuff, LeadConnector Mail is the easier path.

 One thing to remember: if you decide to use Mailgun’s free plan, there are limitations.
 You can send emails, but you can’t receive them unless you upgrade.
 That’s not an issue for most marketing emails, but it’s good to know.